-The Endowment Fund Committee consists of six lay members; the Rector serves ex officio.
-The current lay members are Paula Campbell, Kay Olson, Ray Bennett (Secretary), Doug Smith (Chair), David Tekell, and Glenda Branch.
-Committee members are appointed by a vote of the Vestry at the suggestion of the Rector, for rotating 3-year terms.
+The Endowment Fund Committee consists of six lay members and the Rector.
+The current lay members are Ray Bennett, Glenda Branch (Vice Chair), Jennifer Richie (Secretary), David Tekell (Chair), Kay Olson (Treasurer), and Tom Porter.
+Committee members are elected by the Vestry at the suggestion of the Rector, for rotating 3-year terms.
 Committee meetings are open and all members of the Parish are welcome as guests.
 Let the Rector know if you’d like to be considered for service on the Committee.

 Currently, the Fund is in the custody of Stifel and Joe Bozarth is the investment advisor.